sdss/valis/README.md

 db_user: {unid}
 ```

-Additionally, you can set the environment variable `DB_RESET=false` or add `db_reset: false` to `valis.yaml`.
+Additionally, you can set the environment variable `VALIS_DB_RESET=false` or add `db_reset: false` to `valis.yaml`.
 This will prevent the DB connection to be closed after a query completes and should speed up new queries.
 This setting should not be used in production.

 ## Deployment